vegaprotocol/documentation/docs/concepts/vega-chain/transactions.md

 ## Commands
 A command is the specific instruction issued to the network within a transaction.

-The commands that non-validator users can be submitted to the network include submitting, amending, and cancelling orders, liquidity provisions and transfers, associating tokens and nominating validators, governance proposals and voting on proposals, and depositing and withdrawing assets.
+The commands that non-validator users can submit to the network include placing, amending, and cancelling orders, liquidity provisions and transfers, associating tokens and nominating validators, governance proposals and voting on proposals, and depositing and withdrawing assets.

 Validators can submit signatures, propose protocol upgrades, rotate their keys and more.